-Quenda may disturb the turtle nests or predate the turtle eggs.108 As part of the Western Swamp Tortoise Recovery Plan, a conservation management action involves trapping and translocation of Quenda from Ellen Brook and Twin Swamps Nature Reserves to alternative suitable habitat.
-Through this program, Quenda have been translocated to a number of sites throughout the Swan Coastal Plain and in 2013, an opportunity arose for the City of Joondalup to receive Quenda as part of the translocation process, with 46 Quenda being translocated into Craigie Bushland.1
+An unintentional consequence of the construction of the predator proof fence was the protection of the existing Quenda population from fox predation within these reserves.
+Quenda have also been implicated in predating on the turtles2 and while digging for food, Quenda may disturb the turtle nests or predate the turtle eggs.111 As part of the Western Swamp Tortoise Recovery Plan, a conservation management action involves trapping and translocation of Quenda from Ellen Brook and Twin Swamps Nature Reserves to alternative suitable habitat.
+Through this program, Quenda have been translocated to a number of sites throughout the Swan Coastal Plain and in 2013, an opportunity arose for the City of Joondalup to receive a Quenda as part of the translocation process, with 46 Quenda being translocated into Craigie Bushland.1

 Since the Quenda were translocated into Craigie Bushland the University of Western Australia (UWA) in partnership with the DBCA undertake quarterly monitoring (four times per year) of the Quenda population for research purposes as there is limited information on the success of translocated Quenda populations.
-In addition to population studies, a number of research projects are examining the role of Quenda as ecosystem engineers at Craigie Bushland.109 These studies have included investigation into the interaction of Quenda on the surrounding ecosystem, the potential changes to ecosystem processes caused by the digging actives of Quenda (e.g. changes in leaf litter loads)110 and what may be attracting Quenda to Western Swamp Tortoise nests.^{108,108} It is envisaged, from 2018 onwards the UWA may reduce its monitoring efforts to twice per year.109
+In addition to population studies, a number of research projects are examining the role of Quenda as ecosystem engineers at Craigie Bushland.112 These studies have included investigation into the interaction of Quenda on the surrounding ecosystem, the potential changes to ecosystem processes caused by the digging actives of Quenda (e.g. changes in leaf litter loads)113 and what may be attracting Quenda to Western Swamp Tortoise nests.111 It is envisaged, from 2018 onwards the UWA may reduce its monitoring efforts to twice per year.112

 The University of Western Australia have commenced investigating population analysis and carrying capacity of the Quenda at Craigie Bushland.
 Twenty two of the original translocated Quenda from 2013 have been recaptured at Craigie Bushland, whilst 113 new individuals have been captured during monitoring activities.
-Statistical analysis is still underway, but preliminary results indicate that there is likely between 80-120 Quenda residing in Craigie Bushland.
+Statistical analysis is still underway, but preliminary results indicate that there is likely between 80-120 quenda residing in Craigie Bushland.
 All individuals captured have been healthy, and 42% of females captured have contained pouch-young.

-Although enclosed (fenced) urban bushland areas with successful feral animal control provide refuges for native fauna populations which may facilitate successful breeding and subsequent population growth, there are also a number of risks associated with this, that apply to Craigie Bushland.
+Although enclosed (fenced) urban bushland areas with successful feral animal control provide refugees for native fauna populations which may facilitate successful breeding and subsequent population growth, there are also a number of risks associated with this, that apply to Craigie Bushland.